KyleBryenton/Dalhousie-Beamer-Theme/README.md

 1. The showcases here will be interesting for experienced LaTeX users.
 2. The examples will be pedagogically useful for newer LaTeX users and will help kick-start their first few presentations.

+Also included is my personal colour-blind friendly swatches I use for my graphics.
+See: `ColourBlindSwatches.txt`

 ## Usage

 To use these templates, follow these steps: